 6. Rockstadt Extreme Fest

-• when: 30 July - 4 August 2024
+- when: 30 July - 3 August 2025

-• where: Rasnov
+- where: Rasnov

 Are you into rock music?
 Then you’ll be happy to find out about Rockstadt Extreme Fest which takes place on the grounds of Râșnov Fortress, close to the popular city of Brasov.

 The Metalhead meeting festival usually starts in early August and lasts 5 days.
 More than 60 bands perform across three stages.
-Some of the best names of the rock community have participated at this event from Dimmu Borgir, Arch Enemy, Mayhem and While She Sleeps to Trivium, Obituary and Igorrr.
+Some of the best names of the rock community have participated in this event from Dimmu Borgir, Arch Enemy, Mayhem and While She Sleeps to Trivium, Obituary and Igorrr.

-Day tickets are around €72, but the admission fee for the entire festival gets to €160.
+Day tickets are around €72, but the admission fee for the entire festival gets to €200.
 For rock music lovers with kids, know their tickets cost half the amount of regular passes.
 You can also camp at the site for €22 for the entire festival.

 7. Artmania

-• where: Sibiu
+- where: Sibiu

 Artmania is the first art festival in Romania in which art and entertainment blend beautifully.
 The three-day event explores different music genres, from psychedelic rock, neo-dark folk, and progressive rock.